FinancialCents/FCBELaravel/README.md

 ### Database
 - Create a MySQL database for this task.
 - You will need tables for clients and invoices.
-- Optimize tables by adding indexes to support filtering by owner, client name, invoice status and invoice due date.
+- Optimize tables by adding indexes to support filtering.
+- Seed the database with user records but rely on the API to fill the invoices and clients tables.

 ### Internal API Endpoints
 Our front end engineers need an endpoint to retrieve invoices:

 **Listing Invoices**

-Lists invoices sorted by due_date in descending order
+Lists invoices sorted by due_date in descending order by default.
 ```
 GET /api/invoices

 Accepts the following filtering parameters:
 - client_name: string (optional).
 - status: string (optional). one of pending, paid, past due or void (optional)
 - due_date: string (optional).
 Formatted as Y-m-d
 - order_by: string (optional.
 Default: due_date).
 One of client_name, status or due_date.
 - order_dir: string (optional.
 Default: desc).
 One of asc or desc.

+Returns a paginated JSON response about the invoice along with the related client.
 ```

 ### Commands
-Create a command to initiate pulling data from the billing API for all users.
+Create a command to retrieve data from the billing API for all users.
 The command should simply iterate over the users table and dispatch a job for each user.
 The job is responsible for pulling invoices from the billing API.

+### Tests
+Write tests for your code that verify error handling and authorization.
+There is no need to unit test everything.
+Focus your tests on guaranteeing that pulling data from the third-party API works and that your internal API returns appropriate responses.
+For example, test that accessing `/api/invoices/` should return 401 if you are not authenticated.

+# Submission
+You're expected to publish your code on a Github repository and share the link.